Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-16-from-tennessee-to-abisko.md

 * Gothenburg, found my train.
 * Big ole family with three kids and baby were my temporary friends
 * THEN A TRAIN DINNER (curry noods)
-* did a SLEEP: 6 hours of 'em!
+* did a SLEEP: 5 hours of 'em!
 * And a goodbye after I was done pretending to sleep
-* Calm, quiet car with myself and the swedish countryside for 5 hours.
+* Calm, quiet car with myself and the Swedish countryside for 5 hours.

 <br/>